marypiper/bcbio_single_cell_workflow/README.md

-The contents of this repo are now outdated.
-The scRNA-seq workflow that is being continually updated can be found at https://hbctraining.github.io/scRNA-seq/.
+The Seurat-based lessons of this repo are now outdated.
+The updated scRNA-seq workflow from QC to marker identification can be found at https://hbctraining.github.io/scRNA-seq/.